Bratabase help » Breast shapes

 Breast shapes gallery

-We have built a gallery of real breasts submitted by users of the site.
-Please refer to this as a way to share and identify how do your own breasts look.
+We have a gallery of real breasts submitted by users.
+Refer to this to share and identify how do your breasts look.

 Contributing to the breast shapes gallery

 We're attempting to build a gallery using real breast pictures so users can identify which match their breasts best.

 The following is a list of canonical breast shapes that can be used to describe certain attributes of your breasts.
 Keep in mind that all of these shapes can appear in combined manner and on different degrees.
 For example someone may have very wide breast root, while other can have a more mild bit still wide root.
 To best depict these kind of variations we encourage to use the the breast shapes gallery.

 Mark this option if your breasts are mostly rounded.